 However, the problem with turning inward when you’re dealing with something difficult is that negative self-talk inevitably makes an unwelcome appearance.

-While everyone — even extroverts — experiences negative self-talk from time to time, there is a link between introversion and our tendency to dwell in self-inflicted pain.
+Everyone experiences negative self-talk from time to time, both introverts and extroverts.
+But introverts may be more prone to dwelling in self-inflicted pain.
 According to neuroimaging studies, introverts show a higher level of blood flow in the part of the brain associated with self-talk.
+Introverts are also more at-risk for anxiety and depression than extroverts.

 If you consider that the average introvert likely spends the majority of the day in their head, that leaves a lot of space for negativity.
 Ruminating on negative self-talk is extremely destructive.
-Left unchecked, these thoughts can lead to severe anxiety and depression.
+Left unchecked, these thoughts can do deep harm to your mental health — and your life.

-The key to healthily managing negative self-talk is transforming the experience from subjective to objective.
-One of the best ways to do this is by practicing mindfulness.
+The key to managing negative self-talk is to transform the experience from a subjective one to an objective one.
+You can do this through the simple practice of mindfulness.

 Mindfulness helps reduce anxiety by reducing our tendency to ruminate on negative thoughts and emotions.
-Mindfulness can also help us get in touch with our unconscious beliefs and biases and view reality through a more objective lens.
+Mindfulness can also help us get in touch with our unconscious beliefs and biases, as well as view reality through a more objective lens.

-Mindfulness is not meant to eliminate negative emotions, but to accept them and manage the amount of mental energy they take up.
+Mindfulness is not meant to eliminate all negative emotions but to help you accept them and manage the amount of mental energy they take up.

 Mindfulness Techniques for Introverts

-Here are four mindfulness practices that can help you combat negative self-talk.
+Here are four mindfulness practices that will help you combat negative self-talk.

 1. Accept that negative thoughts will happen.

-While it’s beneficial to focus on positive thoughts (more on that later), an essential part of being mindful means accepting that negative thoughts happen — and they are perfectly normal.
+While it’s beneficial to focus on positive thoughts (more on that later), an essential part of being mindful means accepting that negative thoughts will happen.
+They are perfectly normal, and there’s nothing wrong with you for having them.

 We tend to ruminate over negative thoughts and feelings that seem incomplete.
 An unresolved fight with a spouse or uncertainty over changes at the office can keep us up for nights on end.
 While we can’t control how another person will respond or what will happen tomorrow at work, we can control the time and energy we allow for these thoughts.

-You may want to try an exercise called mental chatter.
+You may even want to set up a daily or weekly routine to write or talk about your negative feelings.
+You could try an exercise called mental chatter.
 This exercise involves writing your thoughts as frequently as possible for two weeks.
 During this time, be careful not to police your thoughts or throw a positive spin on the negative.
+Just let them out as they are.

 3. Choose a time to focus on positive self-talk.